chomes/python-rsync/README.md

 <br>
 <br>
 <br>
+Credit:

-Credit: ryanveach.com for one of his blogs on information about getting rsync remotely working.
+<li> ryanveach.com for one of his blogs on information about getting rsync remotely working.
+<li> pyinstaller for the ability to make binary files of the script.